 - Features of the Swiss education system

-- Specificity of secondary education in Switzerland for children of foreigners and Russian
+- Specificity of secondary education in Switzerland for foreign students

 - Features of secondary vocational education in Switzerland

 - When does the school year begin in Switzerland?